jd-13/TFHelpers/docs/FilesAndLogging.md

     setIteration(self, iteration: int)
 Call this to set the iteration counter manually.
 If you're restoring from an earlier model run, you'll need to call this once to set it to the epoch that you're restoring from.

+Starts from 0 (the first epoch would be iteration 0).

     writeSummary(self, sess, summaryValues: List[float]) -> None
 Writes all summaries in the graph.